-To find an internship for the Summer, click HERE to Register for the upcoming InternInSanAntonio fair on Saturday, April 27th from 2:00 - 5:00PM at the Grantham Center at the Tri Point Y - 3233 N. St. Mary's, San Antonio, TX 78212.
+To find an internship for the Fall, click HERE to Register for the upcoming InternInSanAntonio fair on Saturday, Sept 7th from 2:00 - 5:00PM at the Grantham Center at the Tri Point Y - 3233 N. St. Mary's, San Antonio, TX 78212.

 Did you know that a relevant internship is the #1 criteria employers look for when hiring a student or recent grad?
 Its more important and applicable than a student's GPA, major, or even College.

 Here are some other facts you should know about internships:

 - 50% of employers offer students who had an internship a higher starting salary: avg. is 7%